 - Baines Wing SR (4.12), University of Leeds

-- Speaker: Prof Michael Siegrist (Institute for Environmental Decsions, Zurich)
+- Prof Michael Siegrist (Institute for Environmental Decsions, Zurich)

 “In assessing the outcomes of decisions, people often rely on the symbolic information while neglecting other crucial information.
 People may be especially prone to rely on this information on topics that are subject to social norms, such as environmentally friendly behaviour, environmental risks or risks for humans.